|

 ActionCams, SecurityCams and lens options

 The majority of both action and security cameras share a common lens type known as M12.
-ActionCams typically use wide-angle lenses while SecurityCams tend to have a more focused or close-up Field Of View (FOV).
+ActionCams typically use wide-angle version, while SecurityCams tend to have a more focused or close-up Field Of View (FOV).
 Image distortion can be considerable over 100º (most ActionCams), and a FOV below 30º might be too tight, depending on objective.
 Somewhere between 40º and 60º may be considered "normal," 70º to 85º is an acceptable wide-angle compromise, and there are other ways to minimize fisheye via programming in some cameras.

+Why care about FOV and various lenses?
 If your goal is to cram maximum information or FOV into the frame, a wide-angle lens is the only way to go, which is why fisheye has become ubiquitous as the hallmark of ActionCam video.
 If you're happy with your camera's lens (saving yourself much of what follows), stick with it.
 Read on for mounts, power and other mods you might find useful.
-If you prefer a "normal" FOV with minimum distortion and better focus on your target, you may find options available in your camera of choice.
+If you prefer a "normal" FOV with minimum distortion and better focus on your target, you may find lens options available in your camera of choice.

 Field of view (FOV) and focal length for M12 lenses ©2013 nCity